LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 MA: Well, wow, that was quite a complex allegory.

 JSV: It is a complex allegory.
-And that's probably why no one bought it.
-It's still at the gallery.
+And that's probably why no one has signified to buy it yet.

 (laughter)